Helienzo/pi_pico_radio_phy/README.md

 ## Known limitations
  The TDD mode currently only supports two devices in a point to point communication mode.
 I have plans to implement multidevice support sometimes in the future.

- The send function in TDD mode currently does not warn if the total number of packets queued in a single slot exceeds the maximum available tranfer time.
+ The send function in TDD mode currently does not warn if the total number of packets queued in a single slot exceeds the maximum available transfer time.
 I might add a check for that in a later fix.